farrell0/DataStax-Developers-Notebook/2018/README.md

 2018 December - -

->Customer: My developers want a quick and easy way to prototype Spark Scala and Spark Python,
+>Customer: My developers want a quick and easy way to prototype Spark Scala, Spark Python,
 >and related.
 I know there are the Spark (Scala) and Python REPLs (read, evaluate, print and
 >loop; command prompts) that ship with DSE, but we want something more.
 Can you help ?
 >
 >Daniel: Excellent question!
-There are a number of free/open-source options here.In this document
+There are a number of free/open-source options here.
+In this document
 >we’ll install and use Apache Zeppelin to address this need.
 >
 >DSE Studio, based on Apache Zeppelin, ships with interpreters for; markdown, Spark/SQL, Gremlin,